xaerincl/labels_to_cvat/README.md

 there are 2 types of objects labeled: dog,person

-Run: (remember to change the /user/ or the full path if neccesary)
+Run: (remember to change the /user/ part or the full path if neccesary)
 ```
 $ python labels_to_cvat -f /home/user/Desktop/images -c dog,person
 ```